zilchmonkey/minecraft/README.md

 There a no future plans.

 Currently, this prototype is designed for desktop use only.
-Maybe later in the future I will add touch controls for mobile devices.

 Thank you!